-The address slot field is an index into the address slot array (see section 7.5).
+The address slot field is an index into the address slot array (see Section 7.5).
 Its value in the request message is undefined.
 In the reply message, it contains the address slot number which matched the destination address of the packet received.
 If the controller is in promiscuous mode, then this field will return the universal address slot, whether or not any address matched.
-If the controller is not in perfect filtering mode, then this field will return the universal address slot when any multicast packet is received.
+If the controller is not in perfect filtering mode, then this field will return the universal address slot.